ZyorTaelon/eveapi/README.md

 If you're happy with this lib feel free to make an isk donation to the character "[Perduim Oneraria](https://gate.eveonline.com/Profile/Perduim%20Oneraria)" ingame.

-If you have any questions / suggestions feel free to convo / evemail me.
+If you have any questions / suggestions feel free to create an issue on GitHub.

-How to use the EveApi library.

 # Introduction #